My account - online forms

 If you have encountered problems with the planning website such as missing documents or broken links, please let us know by using the orange feedback button attached to the right side of this page.

-Please note: when commenting on an application there is a 1 hour time limit for security reasons.
-If it is likely to take you longer than this to write your comments, we suggest you type them elsewhere, such as Notepad or Word, and paste them into the form.
+Please note: when commenting on an application there is a 30-minute time limit for security reasons.
+If it is likely to take you longer than this to write your comments, we suggest you type them elsewhere, such as Notepad or Word, and then copy and paste them into the form.